 - Who encounter the juvenile and criminal systems should be protected and rehabilitated.

-YJP is led by an 10-member Advisory Council consisting of:
+YJP is led by a 9-member Advisory Council consisting of:

 - Peggy Nicholson, YJP Co-Director, (919) 323-3380 ext.
 164, firstname.lastname@example.org